Some public schools in Maryland open for kids who need it most

 It was not easy to qualify for telework; teachers had to show medical documentation of why they could not be in a school building.

-For now, Greensboro Elementary has about a third of its 740 enrollment back on campus — with 42 English language learners, 31 students in special education and more than 140 students who lack connectivity at home.
+For now, Greensboro Elementary has about a third of its 740 enrollment back on campus — with 42 English-language learners, 31 students in special education and more than 140 students who lack connectivity at home.
 The school is 47 percent Hispanic and 45 percent White.
 Seventy percent of its students qualify for free and reduced-price meals.

 “Whatever we could do to bring even the smallest amount of normalcy to kids was important,” Principal Dawn Swann said.